Abhinav-Prajapati/Abhinav-Prajapati/README.md

-# 👾♟️ Knightmare Bot - Trash-Talking Chess bot
+# 👾♟️ Knightmare - Trash-Talking Chess bot

 **Knightmare** is a physical chess-playing robot with AI-powered trash talk, inspired by the villains of movies and series.
 Its a ruthless opponent that doesn't just beat you—it humiliates you with style! ♟️😈